 Medium to Large-Scale Commercial or Quasi-Commercial Properties: A small number of medium-to-large scale business currently operate within the Plan area.
 In the Planning Area there are three properties that have current Master Plans with zoning approved from the Board of County Commissioners.
 These properties include:

-Santa Fe Downs: The Santa Fe Downs property has a Master Plan and has traditionally hosted recreational or semi-commercial land uses.
-Currently, the property hosts concerts, equestrian activities, and has had a flea market on weekends and allows organized league play on the irrigated, grassy infield.
-The property is adjacent to most of the other commercial establishments in the community which is mostly located in Upper La Cienega and Santa Fe Downs is expected to produce a master plan in the nearterm that proposes more intensive development on the property.
+Eagle Ridge formerly known as the Santa Fe Downs: The Eagle Ridge property has a Master Plan and has traditionally hosted recreational or semi-commercial land uses.
+Currently, the property hosts concerts, and allows organized league play on the irrigated, grassy infield.
+The property is adjacent to most of the other commercial establishments in the community which is mostly located in Upper La Cienega and Eagle Ridge is expected to produce a master plan in the near-term that proposes more intensive development on the property.

-Several properties between the Downs and the NM 599 / I-25 Interchange are used for open yard commercial and RV or mobile home parks.
+Several properties between the Eagle Ridge formerly known as the Santa Fe Downs and the NM 599 / I-25 Interchange are used for open yard commercial and RV or mobile home parks.

-Sunrise Springs: Sunrise Springs has a Master Plan and has lodging, restaurant, and retreat facility.
+Ojo Santa Fe: Ojo Santa Fe has a Master Plan and has lodging, restaurant, and retreat facility.
 The property has extensive gardens and water features and in the past has provided gallery space.

 MCT: MCT has a Master Plan and is a commercial waste management facility that sorts and temporarily stores construction site waste and maintains a fleet of trucks and storage/collection containers on site.

+Las Golondrinas: Las Golondrinas is the only living history museum in New Mexico and is located within the planning area.
+Las Golondrinas hosts a number of community events including Renaissance Fair, Harvest Fest, Spring Festival, Fiesta de los Ninos, the Wine Festival, the Beer & Wine Festival and Spirits of New Mexico among others.

+Green Tractor Farms, La Capilla Hops Farm, and Rey Romero Farms sell their produce commercially.

 Adjacent Commercial Development and other Uses Adjacent to the La Cienega Planning Area: Several properties adjacent to the Planning Area have been developed or are slated for intensive development.
 These include:

-Santa Fe Municipal Airport.
+Santa Fe Regional Airport.

 The Pavilion business park, 371 acres located along N.M.
 599 near the airport.
 This property is directly adjacent to the boundary of the La Cienega and La Cieneguilla Planning area.